Nyerguds/MobiusMapEditor/MANUAL.md

 * snow.mix <sup>(*)</sup> <sup>(2)</sup>
 * temperat.mix <sup>(*)</sup> <sup>(2)</sup>

-The ''hires.mix'' and ''hires1.mix'' archives are not used; like the RA Remaster, the editor uses the DOS versions of the infantry.
+The ''hires.mix'' and ''hires1.mix'' archives are not used; like the Red Alert Remaster itself, the editor uses the DOS versions of the infantry.

 The expansions data is not strictly required.
 If given a folder whithout those files, dummy graphics will be shown for the missing objects.